 Find your new courses

-Check that your courses for the next academic year are visible in Blackboard.
-If you cannot find a course see the instructions in the guide New course checklist
+Don’t forget to check that your courses for the next academic year are visible in Blackboard.

 Enter the original, source course.